 Emmanuel Farhi's research focuses on macroeconomics, finance, international economics, and public finance.
 His papers have been published in leading journals including the American Economic Review, the Journal of Political Economy, the Quarterly Journal of Economics, the Review of Economic Studies and the Journal of Financial Economics.
 He is a member of the French Economic Analysis Council to the French Prime minister, a research associate at the National Bureau of Economic Research, the Center for Economic Policy Research, the International Growth Centre, as well as a fellow of the Toulouse School of Economics.
 He is also an associate editor of the American Economic Review....
 Read more about Emmanuel Farhi

-Martin Feldstein’s teaching and research have focused on issues of taxation, social insurance and fiscal policy.
-He also writes widely on other aspects of U.S. and foreign economic policy and on the economics of national security.
-He has published more than 300 research papers.
+Martin Feldstein, George F. Baker Professor of Economics, passed away on Tuesday, June 11.
+He was a faculty member in the Department of Economics for 52 years, 1967 to 2019.
+Marty's teaching and research focused on issues of taxation, social insurance and fiscal policy.
+He also wrote widely on other aspects of U.S. and foreign economic policy and on the economics of national security.
+He published more than 300 research papers.
 He received the Clark medal of the American Economic Association and later served as President of the Association.
 He served as Chairman of the Council of Economic Advisers for President Ronald Reagan.
 He was president and CEO of the National Bureau of Economic Research from 1977 to 2008.
 He taught the introductory economics course for 18 years and continues to teach graduate and undergraduate courses.

 Christopher L. Foote, a senior economist and policy advisor in the research department at the Federal Reserve Bank of Boston, currently serves as advisor to the Center for Behavioral Economics and Decision making....
 Read more about Christopher Foote

 William Joseph Maier Professor of Political Economy